-BIOL 3037 Human Anatomy Laboratory
+Human Anatomy Laboratory

-The Human Anatomy Laboratory course complements

-BIOL 3036 lecture.
+The Human Anatomy Laboratory course complements BIOL 3036 lecture.
 This course will enhance students learning and understanding of human anatomy by providing hands-on exercises and activities to explore human anatomy.
-The course will cover both gross anatomy and histology and utilize various learning tools including microscopy and dissection.
+The course will cover both gross anatomy and histology and utilize various learning tools including microscopy and

-Prerequisite: BIOL 2053; recommend BIOL 3036 be taken concurrently.
+Prerequisite: BIOL 2053; BIOL 3036 or concurrent.